SAP-samples/teched2022-DA264/exercises/ex1/README.md

 9. Click on 'Upload' in the upper right hand corner of the Upload Files pop-up window.
 <br>![](/exercises/ex1/images/Ex01_Part02_09.png)

-10. Browse to Sample Data folder where you downloaded and extracted 'DRUG_##.csv' (where ## is the number assigned to you) and select it.
+10. Browse to your Desktop, where you downloaded and extracted 'DRUG_##.csv' (where ## is the number assigned to you) and select it.
 <br>![](/exercises/ex1/images/Ex01_Part02_10.png)

 11. Click 'Open'.